marten-seemann/base-drafts/draft-ietf-quic-tls.md

 might be incorrect.
 This includes the choice of application protocol, transport parameters, and any application configuration.
 The client therefore MUST reset the state of all streams, including application state bound to those streams.

+## HelloRetryRequest

+TLS's HelloRetryRequest feature ({{TLS13}; Section 4.1.4) can be used to correct a client's incorrect KeyShare extension as well as for a stateless round trip check.
+From the perspective of QUIC, this just looks like additional messages carried in the Initial encryption level.
+Although it is in principle possible to use this feature for address verification, QUIC implementations SHOULD instead use the RETRY feature ([TODO: REF]).

 ## TLS Errors